SymbioticEDA/getting-started-FV/README.md

 You will have been sent the license and a link to download the tools.
-For this example we will assume the tool package has been downloaded to ~/Downloads/symbiotic-20190924B-symbiotic.tar.gz And the license has been downloaded to ~/Downloads/symbiotic-eval.lic
+For this example we will assume the tool package has been downloaded to ~/Downloads/symbiotic-20190924B-symbiotic.tar.gz and the license has been downloaded to ~/Downloads/symbiotic-eval.lic

 Make sure you change the text below to match your package and license names.